ManishPatidar806/BankingApplication/README.md

 - Fund Transfer: Users can transfer funds to other accounts within the system.
 - Transaction History: Users can view their transaction history.

-## TODO

-- UI Fix for Dashboard Charts
-- Pagination in table
-- Save JWT Token in db and remove on logout
-- Email trigger on account login
-- Send Bank Statement on Email

 ## Installation and Setup